-The Santa Rosa County School District serves approximately 29,000 30,000 pre-kindergarten through grade twelve students in 34 36 school centers.
-These centers include 12 Pre-K centers, 17 elementary level schools, 7 middle schools, 6 high schools, 1 K-12 combination school, 1 technical center-college, 1 K-8 school, 1 Virtual School and 1 adult school.
+The Santa Rosa County School District serves approximately $\frac{29,000}{29,000}$ 30,000 pre-kindergarten through grade twelve students in $\frac{34}{24}$ 36 school centers.
+These centers include $\frac{1}{4}$ 2 Pre-K centers, 17 elementary level schools, 7 middle schools, 6 high schools, 1 K-12 combination school, 1 technical center-college, 1 K-8 school, 1 Virtual School and 1 adult school.
 The district strives to ensure both equal educational opportunities and facilities at all school centers.
 All school centers in accordance with the comprehensive technology plan have access to the Internet through the district wide area network.
 Local area networks in all schools, support classroom computers and/or computer labs.
 All schools have instructional television accessible to all classrooms.
-The Office of Professional Learning provides in-service to teachers on state-of-the-art technology in two locations (one in the north end of the district and one in the south end of the district).
+The Office of Professional Learning provides in-service to teachers on state-of-the-art technology in two locations (one in the north end of the district).